Who are your nannies?

 All of our nannies are at least 18 years old and are in education, either full-time or part-time.

-All our nannies have two excellent references taken by us over the phone.
+All our nannies have two excellent references taken by us.
 Koru Kids will also process an enhanced DBS check once a nanny is matched with a family.

 The students have to demonstrate relevant childcare experience.
 This could include things such as babysitting, nannying or helping at their local youth group.